 Family Life Development Center

 John Doris, professor of human development, was the FLDC’s founding director, serving from the center’s establishment in 1974 until his appointment as professor emeritus in 1993.
 He continued to work on center programs until his death in 2008.
-Major programs inaugurated under Doris’s leadership that continue today and have worldwide impact include: the Residential Child Care Project to prevent abuse and increase the quality of care in residential settings; the National Data Archive on Child Abuse and Neglect, which ensures that researchers have access to federally-funded research data; the Internet-based Child Abuse Prevention Network, a worldwide resource to apply information technology to child abuse prevention; and the Military Projects, which work to prevent child maltreatment and domestic violence in families connected to the armed forces and help family members prepare for the stress of deployment.
+Major programs inaugurated under Doris’s leadership that continue today and have worldwide impact include: the Residential Child Care Project to prevent abuse and increase the quality of care in residential settings; and the National Data Archive on Child Abuse and Neglect, which ensures that researchers have access to federally-funded research data.

 Bronfenbrenner Life Course Center